srisanthoshreddy/Java-Programs/README.md

-flag - prints a sequence of stars that forms a flag formation. leapyear - checks if the year is a leap year or not. palindrome - checks if the number is a palindrome or not(if the reverse of the number is equal to the number) power - finds the value of X raised to y. prime - prints prime numbers from 3-100. squares - finds the squares of numbers. tables - prints multiplication tables.
+flag - prints a sequence of stars that forms a flag formation. leapyear - checks if the year is a leap year or not. palindrome - checks if the number is a palindrome or not(if the reverse of the number is equal to the number) power - finds the value of X raised to Y. prime - prints prime numbers from 3-100. squares - finds the squares of numbers. tables - prints multiplication tables.